 What should I bring?

 The most important item you need to bring with you is your valid ID document.
 (Please note that a driver license is not accepted as valid ID).

 You need to make sure that the ID you bring is the same one you used to book OET.
 If your ID changes or if you realise you have booked with the wrong ID e.g. if your passport expires and you get a new one or if you have booked with a driver license or other invalid ID, please contact OET several days beforehand to ask them to change your ID details.

 If you bring the wrong ID, or the ID doesn’t match the document you used during the booking stage, you won’t be allowed to take the test.

-You will need the booking confirmation number that’s on the email you received when you booked your test.
+You will need the Test Venue Confirmation Number that’s on both your reminder email and the email you received when you booked your test.
 Please either bring a print out of the email with you or write the number down to bring it with you.

 Please bring a mask or cloth face covering that covers your nose and mouth.
 You will need to wear this the whole time you are at the test venue.
 Masks with exhale/ one-way valves are not allowed.

 Due to the high value we place on the security of the test, we require test-takers to follow some rules.